Bridging the Gap Between Avalanche Relaxation and Yielding Rheology: Results

-This coexistence sets the relaxation time scale $T$, at which avalanche sizes are expected to reach the system size $L$.
-Therefore, a finite-size scaling analysis provides a direct measurement of the exponent $z$, as analyzed in the Supplemental Material.
-A more systematic approach to investigate this dependence is by computing the mean $\langle \lambda_F \rangle$ and median $\tilde{\lambda_F}$ of $\lambda_F$.
+Upon approaching the yielding transition—by reducing the strain rate or, equivalently, increasing the relaxation time $t_r$—the scaling properties break down as the correlation length reaches the system size (as observed in Fig.~\ref{fig:fluxCurves_and_spatialCorrelation}.d) and avalanches are expected to span the entire system.
+At this relaxation time, a crossover regime develops in which the distribution broadens and shifts, signaling the gradual transition from flowing to quasistatic behavior, as shown in Fig.~\ref{fig:lambdaDistributions_MLambdaf}.a,b.
+This coexistence defines the characteristic relaxation time scale $T$ at which avalanches reach the system size $L$~\cite{PhysRevE.74.016118,PhysRevResearch.1.012002}.
+Consequently, a finite-size scaling analysis can provide a direct estimate of the dynamic exponent $z$.
+A heuristic inspection of the distributions $P(\lambda_F)$ and their crossover between the dynamic and quasistatic limits yields an estimate of $z$, as discussed in the Supplementary Information.
+To quantify this more systematically, we compute the mean $\langle \lambda_F \rangle$ and the median $\tilde{\lambda_F}$.
 Their behavior is illustrated in Fig.~\ref{fig:lambdaDistributions_MLambdaf}.a,b, where the red and green vertical lines represent the median and mean, respectively.
 When a single peak dominates at high $ t_r $, these values converge ($ \tilde{\lambda_F} \!\approx\! \langle \lambda_F \rangle $), and the lines overlap.
 However, as $ t_r $ decreases, the distribution gradually flattens and shifts, leading to a growing separation between the mean and median, which signals the system’s transition from a homogeneous relaxation regime to one where two distinct dynamical behaviors coexist.
+To quantify this effect, we define

-To quantify the deviation between the mean and median values of $\lambda_F$, we define $M_{\lambda} \! \equiv \! \frac{\langle \lambda_F \rangle}{\tilde{\lambda_F}}$.
-Fig.~\ref{fig:lambdaDistributions_MLambdaf}.c,d shows $M_{\lambda}$ as a function of the relaxation time $t_r$.
-For small $t_r$, $M_{\lambda}$ remains close to 1, indicating minimal differences between the mean and median.
-However, as $t_r$ increases, $M_{\lambda}$ rises sharply, signaling a qualitative change in the shape of the distribution.
-This quantity provides a simple yet effective way to explore the relationship between avalanche size and duration.
-The $z$ exponent can be extracted by collapsing the data in Fig.~\ref{fig:lambdaDistributions_MLambdaf}.c,d and are summarized in table~\ref{tab:compilation_exponents}.
-The critical relaxation time at which the median and mean begin to differ corresponds to avalanches reaching the system size $L$.
+Fig.~\ref{fig:fluxCurves_and_spatialCorrelation}.e,f shows $M_{\lambda_F}$ as a function of the relaxation time $t_r$.
+For small $t_r$, $M_{\lambda_F}$ remains close to unity, indicating minimal differences between the two measures.
+As $t_r$ increases, $M_{\lambda_F}$ grows sharply, reflecting the qualitative change in distribution shape.
+This quantity provides a simple yet effective way to track the crossover from flowing to quasistatic behavior and to relate avalanche duration to system size.
+By collapsing the data in Fig.~\ref{fig:fluxCurves_and_spatialCorrelation}.e,f, we obtain a direct estimate of the dynamic exponent $z$.
+The collapse is achieved by plotting $M_{\lambda_F}$ as a function of the rescaled variable $t_r / L^z$.
+The critical relaxation time in this representation corresponds to avalanches that span the system size $L$.\\